lance13c/data-driven-experience/README.md

 ### Disclaimer

 There are two contributers listed.
-I have been using my girlfriend's old laptop (because mine broke) and I have been submitting under the wrong author by accident.
+Lately, I have been using my girlfriend's old laptop (because mine broke), which has caused me to accidentally commit under the wrong author.
+Please ignore this.

 # Data Driven Experience